vote539/utf8/utf8.md

 ---
 project: utf8
-tagline: utf8 basics
+tagline: UTF-8 basics for Lua
 ---

-v0.91a | LuaJIT 2, Lua 5.1, Lua 5.2
+v0.91a | Lua 5.1, Lua 5.2, LuaJIT 2

 ## `local utf8 = require'utf8'`

 Low-level module for working with UTF-8 encoded strings.
 Byte indices are i's, char indices are ci's, and "char" means unicode codepoint.
 Invalid characters are counted as 1-byte chars so they don't get lost.
 Validate/sanitize beforehand as needed.

 ------------------------------------------------- -------------------------------------------------
 `utf8.byte_indices(s) -> iterator<i, valid>`      iterate the chars in a string, returning the byte index followed by a valid flag[^1], for each char.